This year, however, here’s my (probably bad) advice: Go ahead, argue about politics.

 There are two primary reasons to just dive in.
 First, President Trump’s ability to grab the spotlight and inject himself into so many facets of life makes trying to avoid politics practically futile these days.
 I’m a political journalist and spend all my time talking, reporting, and writing about politics, so I am not especially representative, but I also live far outside the Beltway in North Carolina.
 I am astonished at how often conversations with “civilians” outside of politics and journalism drift inexorably toward politics, followed by an awkward silence as everyone realizes the discussion has gone there.
 Besides, what else are you going to talk about?
 The weather?
 That’s going to be a climate-change debate in no time at all.
 The NFL?
 Don’t even get started.
 Might as well embrace the inevitable!

 How to do that?
-Politifact offers a fact-sheet for easy reference, but frankly you’re probably better off just setting your own pants on fire.
+Politifact offers a fact sheet for easy reference, but, frankly, you’re probably better off just setting your own pants on fire.
 If someone wants to hear facts presented to them, just send them to TheAtlantic.com.
 In-person contact can have a different effect.
 First, as my colleague Julie Beck has written, simply giving people facts can turn them off or even have the perverse effect of further entrenching misperceptions.
-But group conversations, like the one you have while passing the gravy boat, work much better at persuading people.
+But group conversations, such as the one you have while passing the gravy boat, work much better at convincing people.
 Political scientists have also found that people are more likely to change their political views based on personal interactions—especially personal interactions that are focused on issues, rather than arrayed along partisan battle lines.
-Again, Thanksgiving dinner lends itself to issue-based conversations, and everyone’s there as a cousin or brother or granddaughter, not a Republican or Democrat.
+Again, Thanksgiving dinner lends itself to issue-based conversations, and everyone’s there as a cousin or a brother or a granddaughter, not a Republican or a Democrat.

 So go ahead, take on your grandma’s outdated views.
 Go ahead, get into it with your smug, know-it-all nephew.
 Go ahead, explain to your cousin who read an online explainer that the issue is more complicated than it appears.
 The country’s fate depends on it.
 At the very least, it should create some excitement, which is more than we can say for some of the football games on offer.